Kyle-Demers08/Data440/HW4/HW#4.md

 print('the median of your friends followers: ' + str("{:.2f}".format(np.median(df['counts']))))```
 ```

-the median of anwala's followers is 396
+The median of anwala's followers is 396

 ___